Minestom/minestom.net/docs/feature/entities.md

     // adds a melee attack goal with the range of 4 and delay of 2 seconds new MeleeAttackGoal(horse, 4.0, Duration.ofSeconds(2)) ), List.of(
-    // adds a target for closest entity thats a Player within 10 blocks new ClosestEntityTarget(horse, 10.0, entity -> entity instanceof Player) ));
+    // adds a target for closest entity that's a Player within 10 blocks new ClosestEntityTarget(horse, 10.0, entity -> entity instanceof Player) ));
 horse.setInstance(instance, spawnPosition); // actually spawning a horse